Bring On the Night (film): Production

 Unusually for a documentary, Apted shot the film in 35 mm, focusing primarily on band rehearsals, musician interactions, and interviews with every musician in the band.

 The Samuel Goldwyn Company acquired the film in September 1985.

 Release

 The film opened on November 8, 1985 on 409 screens in the United States and Canada and grossed a disappointing $1,132,112 in its opening week.
 It grossed a total of $1.9 million in the United States and Canada.

 The film was released on DVD in 2005.

 Reception

 The New York Times noted that Sting appeared "aloof" and "elitist" at the beginning of the film, but loosened up with his new black bandmates through a series of rehearsals.
-Sting's "pushy" manager Miles Copeland III is seen frequently in the film, complaining about the backing vocalists, and venting his displeasure to Colleen Atwood, the costume designer.
+Sting's "pushy" manager Miles Copeland III is seen frequently in the film, complaining about the band's on-stage wardrobe, and venting his displeasure to Colleen Atwood, the costume designer.